MetalES/Project-Zelda/README.md

 # Solarus : Project Zelda

-Current build : Unplayable, scripts missing
+*Current build : Unplayable, scripts missing
+Don't ask me to fix the git if the file you downloaded provide errors in your quest, they'll be automatically fixed, patience is the key.

 Repo Update rate : Each Week.
 Advancement tracking : each major version.